twhipple/Mushroom_Classifier_Model/README.md

 ## Repo Contents
 This repo contains the following:
 * README.md - this is where you are now!
-* Notebook.ipynb - the Jupyter Notebook containing the finalized code for this project.
+* Jupyter_Notebook.ipynb - the Jupyter Notebook containing the finalized code for this project.
+* PCA_and_Label_Encoding_Notebook.ipynb - a notebook where I tried some different approaches to issues.
 * LICENSE.md - the required license information.
-* Blog Post - the link to my Medium blog post pertaining to this project.
-* winequality-red.csv - the file containing the dataset in csv.
+* mushrooms.csv - the file containing the dataset in csv.
 * CONTRIBUTING.md
 * Images